criteo/openapi-comparator/README.md

 Internally, the comparator uses [microsoft/OpenAPI.NET](https://github.com/microsoft/OpenAPI.NET/) which currently supports OpenAPI 2.0 to 3.0.0.

+## Versions

+### 1.0
+- Made breaking changes to support that additive changes are allowed by default
+- Severity now includes a Breaking severity so that regardless of strict mode the original severity can be identified
+- Compare now returns a Change level that reflects the result or all found changes.
+This takes into account the strict mode, and version number if strict is set to null.
+Strict now defaults to true.
+  - When strict mode is null and a major or minor version change has occured breaking changes result in warnings and not errors
+- Combined the Parsing Errors with the Comparsion Messages
+- A code will now always uniquely identify the message severity
+- Split up several Code so that they are easier to identify
+  - ConstrantIsStronger
+    - ResponseConstraintIsStronger
+    - EnumConstrantIsStronger
+  - AddedPropertyInResponse
+    - AddedBreakingPropertyInResponse
+  - ConstraintChanged
+    - EnumConstraintChanged
+    - MultipleOfConstraintChanged
+    - UniqueItemsConstraintChanged

 ## Contributing

 Any contribution is more than welcomed.
 For now, no specific rule must be applied to contribute, just create an Issue or a Pull Request and we'll try to handle it ASAP.